 Converting everything over to data-integrated manufacturing with IoT devices driving the change is expensive and will radically alter the way a manufacturing company operates.
 These can be difficult things to get shareholders or major stakeholders on board with.

-In this post, we’d like to talk about what IoT is, how it is used in manufacturing, and how you can maximize your ROI while minimizing your risk while you make the switch over to a more automated workflow.
+In this post, we’d like to talk about what IoT is, how to used IoT solutions in manufacturing, and how you can maximize your ROI while minimizing your risk while you make the switch over to a more automated workflow.

 A Closer Look at IoT